maxrt101/ff/README.md

 ...
 ```

-Union annotations are considered better.
+Union annotations are considered better since they clearly show what to expect from a function.

 ### 4. Variables
 Variables are declared with `var` keyword followed by variable name.